vulcanlink/charts/elastos-geth/README.md

 $ kubectl delete pvc -l release=my-release
 ```

-> **Note**: Deleting the PVC's will delete postgresql data as well.
+> **Note**: Deleting the PVC's will delete blockchain data as well.
 Please be cautious before doing it.

 ## Parameters